nkc5101/API_Design/API_Design/src/api_design/README.txt

 4. This is concerning the two use cases that we implemented.
 The first case we implemented was adding a credit card for billing purposes.
 This is to view a bill and pay the bill.
 The classes that are affected by this is AddAppointmentUIController.java, AppointmentController.java, AddAppointmentUI.fxml.
-This case was implemented by Nick.
+This case was implemented by Nate.
 The second use case we implemented was the notification case.
 This is to give the users a notification when it concerns anything with the application.
 This was implemented by Mark.

 5. getters and setters